 :: Final months on Ischia.. ::

-Photos taken during the latter part of our time on Ischia - on the island or nearby
+Photos taken during the latter part of our time on the lovely island of Ischia.

 For earlier ones, try ___http://www.pbase.com/isolaverde/iscpics